pinterest/gestalt/docs/markdown/ios/iconbutton.md

 ---
 title: IconButton
 description: IconButton allows users to take actions and make choices with a single click or tap.
 IconButtons use icons instead of text to convey available actions on a screen.
-IconButton is typically found in forms, dialogs and toolbars.Some buttons are specialized for particular tasks, such as navigation or presenting menus.
+IconButton is typically found in forms, dialogs and toolbars.
+Some buttons are specialized for particular tasks, such as navigation or presenting menus.
 fullwidth: true
 ---